 What if a few changes could making running hills feel easier and make your time spent there more useful?
 They can!
 So let’s work on them.

 One of the most common mistakes runners make is incorrect form when tackling a behemoth of a hill.
+Your gait is in fact going to change and will change more with the steepness of the hill.

 - Shorter stride